San Ricardo: Seaport

-San Ricardo Port, also known as Benit Port, is a roro port serving routes to and from Lipata Port, Surigao City, and connects to the Pan-Philippine Highway (also called Maharlika Highway AH26) that originates from Laoag to its southern terminus in Zamboanga City.
+San Ricardo Port, also known as Benit Port, is a Roll-on/roll-off port serving routes to and from Lipata Port, Surigao City, and connects to the Visayas and Mindanao segments of the Pan-Philippine Highway.
 Montenegro Shipping Lines is the primary ferry service for Lipata Port and Benit Port.

 Land

 San Ricardo also has a bus terminal, named Benit Integrated Bus Terminal, with routes to and from Manila and Davao.
 DLTBCo, Ultrabus, CUL Transportation, and other bus companies provide transportation from San Ricardo to Luzon.
 Bachelor Express also serves San Ricardo with routes from Davao to Ormoc and Tacloban.